Klassy192/Linear-Regression/README.md

 ## Linear Regression in Python

-- Simple linear regression using python modules.
+- Simple linear regression using python.
 - In this, how does the machine predicts the outcomes of the inputted values, by total terms.

 ## Installation